ISE-FIZKarlsruhe/pmd-onto-poster/README.md

 ## Example

 The *pmd-onto.ttl* file provided with this repository allows to reason with an example ontology in Protege to preserve materials' structures and properties' that are not transformed by the processes.
-The images below sketch the example.
+The image below sketches the example.

 <img src="https://github.com/ISE-FIZKarlsruhe/pmd-onto-poster/blob/main/images/reasoning-example.png" alt="image" width="500" />